-Please contact ASFR at 742-3658 and we will be happy to work with the instructor or student.
+Please contact the ASFR Facilities Resources division at 834-5271 and we will be happy to assist the instructor or student.

 I am hearing impaired and attending class or an event in a GPC.
 Are there assistive listening devices available?

 Yes, assistive listening devices are available in the majority of GPCs.
-The following rooms are equipped with this technology - Holden Hall 033, 038, 104, 155, 225 and all GPCs in Media and Communication.
+The following rooms are equipped with this technology - Agricultural Sciences 214, Holden Hall 033, 038, 104, 155, 225 and all GPCs in Media and Communication.

 There is a copy of the instructions in the lectern drawer of each classroom.
 However, you can print your own copy by clicking on the appropriate link below.